nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Following that, I started-in on some more CSS learning.
 This time it is animations.
 The goal is to learn how to make an animated "celebration" happen on a web page under certain conditions.
 I'm going to need several things:

 1. Knowledge of `@keyframes` and `animation` properties in CSS.
-1. Some emojis and/or small thumbnail images or drawings representing fun party stuff (pary poppers, streamers, cake slices, lollipops, etc) that will be animated on-screen.
+1. Some emojis and/or small thumbnail images or drawings representing fun party stuff (party poppers, streamers, cake slices, lollipops, etc) that will be animated on-screen.
 1. A design for how this will be implemented in the LingoBingo project.

 ## Sunday 25-Sept-2022